stryku/okon/README.md

 Benchmarked searching for 100 random hashes from the original file and calculated average time.
 The same hashes are used in `grep` and `okon` benchmarks.

-(Of course, I don't want to benchmark the `grep` tool.
-It's more of getting an idea of how much time grep needs in an average case.)

 Benchmarks are done on my PC:
 * Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz, 16GB RAM.
 * SDD: `Model=Crucial_CT275MX300SSD1, FwRev=M0CR031`